2N Diamonds & Fine Jewelry

 +

-Size vs. Weight: A diamond's visible size depends on its shape and cut quality, not just carat weight.
-An elongated oval may appear larger than a round of the same carat because it spreads weight across a wider surface.
+Size vs. Weight: A diamond's perceived size depends on its shape and cut quality, not just carat weight.
+An elongated oval or marquise can appear significantly larger than a round brilliant of the same carat because it distributes weight across a wider face-up surface area.
+If maximizing visual presence is your priority, shape selection matters as much as carat.

-0.50 – 0.99 CT — Popular for elegant everyday jewelry and smaller settings
+0.50 – 0.99 CT — Popular for elegant everyday jewelry, delicate settings, and wedding bands with side stones.

 4.00+ CT — Statement pieces.
-Rare, commanding, truly exceptional
+Rare, commanding, and truly exceptional — the domain of collectors and connoisseurs.

 Full Carat Guide →